 That’s why you’ll hear advice from OG freelancers to “take your old salary and double it”…and then maybe even add more.
-In America especially though, we have healthcare and self-employment taxes to cover, so if you’re sweating the cost of non-employer insurance, the most important step is passing the cost on to your clients…through that $100/hr minimum rate.
+In the U.S. especially though, we have healthcare and self-employment taxes to cover, so if you’re sweating the cost of non-employer insurance, the most important step is passing the cost on to your clients…through that $100/hr minimum rate.

-It’s mostly about strategic choices you make over time (I guess we actually are starting with strategy!) that put you in a position where $75 is your norm, your floor, or maybe even your basement…so let’s do this!
+It’s mostly about strategic choices you make over time that put you in a position where $10 is your norm, your floor, or maybe even your basement…so let’s do this!

 Work with Businesses That Get What You Do

 The one thing you don’t want to get stuck doing as a freelancer is teaching a client why they should pay what you’re worth.

 I do believe there are a handful of exceptions, but if you want to hit $100, exceptions shouldn’t be your whole world (or even most of it).